Web3-Plurality/plurality-widget/README.md

 - Run `npm run webpack` and verify the `./lib/PluralityPopupWidget.js` file if it is updated
 - Run `npm version` and verify if the version is updated correctly locally
 - Run `npm publish` to publish it to public npm registry

+## Release
+- The package is released on NPM registry via a build pipeline on merge to main